RafaelReyesCarmona/TinyTrackGPS/README.md

 If your time zone is Australia, you can use this lines:

 <img alt="Log File." src="images/Timezone ausET - code.png" width="760">&nbsp;

+Timezone uses Time library so time is based on the standard Unix time_t.
+The value is the number of seconds since Jan 1, 1970.
+And store in unsigned long variable.
+Arduino Reference describe unsigned long as : ```Unsigned long variables are extended size variables for number storage, and store 32 bits (4 bytes).
+Unlike standard longs unsigned longs won’t store negative numbers, making their range from 0 to 4,294,967,295 (2^32 - 1).``` It is predict to not be afected with 2038 effect.
+For more information see [Unix Time](https://en.wikipedia.org/wiki/Unix_time) at Wikipedia, and [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
+Assuming that timestamp is 4,294,967,295 (maximal value of unsigned long in Arduino, 2^32 - 1), it wil be in: **GMT: Sunday, 7 February 2106 6:28:15** when time_t overflow.
+Then time_t reset to 0 and date will be **GMT: Thursday, 1 January 1970 0:00:00**

 ### Platformio
 Run command `pio.exe run`.